-- Stay on the sidelines and kick at the periphery of the problem and work in isolation, thereby, letting the status quo drift along while public and advisor ignorance continues to facilitate the financial self-interests of life insurance companies. - 2) Or get together and kick down the "rotten door" and open up the Canadian market so seniors can receive the fair market value for their asset.
-And restore a balance in the market for this asset class so that policy owners, governments and investors all benefit.
+- 1) Stay on the sidelines and kick at the periphery of the problem and work in isolation, waiting for "eventually;" thereby, letting the status quo drift along while public and advisor ignorance facilitates the financial self-interests of life insurance companies. - 2) Or get together and kick down the "rotten door" and open up the Canadian market so seniors can receive the fair market value for their asset.
+And restore a balance in the market for this asset class so that policy owners, governments, financial advisors and investors all benefit.